Why Dental Health Matters More During Pregnancy

 - Use fluoride toothpaste.
 Fluoride strengthens enamel and helps resist the acid attacks from morning sickness.

 - Snack smart.
 Choose cheese, yogurt, nuts, and vegetables over sugary or acidic options.
+Cheese is particularly beneficial — it raises the pH of your mouth and provides calcium.

 - Stay hydrated.
 Water helps wash away food particles and supports healthy saliva production.
+Aim for at least 10 cups per day during pregnancy.

 The Pregnancy–Gum Disease–Preterm Birth Connection